ramkikannan/planc/README.md

 Acknowledgements
 ================

-This research was supported in part by an appointment to the Sandia National Laboratories Truman Fellowship in National Security Science and Engineering, sponsored by Sandia Corporation (a wholly owned subsidiary of Lockheed Martin Corporation) as Operator of Sandia National Laboratories under its U.S. Department of Energy Contract No. DE-AC04-94AL85000 and UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
+This research was supported by UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
 This project was partially funded by the Laboratory Director`s Research and Development fund.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy.

 Also, partial funding for this work was provided by AFOSR Grant FA9550-13-1-0100, National Science Foundation (NSF) grants IIS-1348152 and ACI-1338745, Defense Advanced Research Projects Agency (DARPA) XDATA program grant FA8750-12-2-0309.